pleasenophp/pleasenophp.github.io/posts/using-real-javascript-with-unity.md

 ```
 Now we have set up the full npm-powered project, where you can also add any npm package!

+Note, that every time after you change your JavaScript and before to test it in Unity, you will have to run ```npm run build``` (or ```npm run dev``` as will be shown next) in order for your ES6 scripts to compile to *dist/app.js*

 <a name="6-modules-webpack"></a>
 ### Non-minimized bundle setup and modules

-For now, every time you change your JavaScript, you will have to run ```npm run build``` (or ```npm run dev``` as will be shown next) in order for your ES6 scripts to compile to *dist/app.js*

-In the end of this tutorial I will show how to make this action automatic when we press *Play* or build the game.

-For now let's have a look at some handy features of Webpack.
+Let's have a look at some handy features of Webpack.
 As you noticed, *app.js* contains the minimized javascript.
 It has little size and is good for production, but for debugging errors, where you want to see the code line-by-line it's not very useful.
 For this we can tell webpack to disable the minimizing.
 Let's make another npm command that will produce a similar *app.js* but will not minimize it.

 Add **dev** target to your *package.json* in *"scripts"* section:
 ```json